English

 Edinburgh castle Inside

-Fired daily, except on specific days, the One o'Clock Gun was historically used to signal time adjustments for ships in the Firth of Forth.
+Fired daily, except on Christmas and Easter, the One o'clock Gun was historically used to signal time adjustments for ships in the Firth of Forth.
 Dating back to 1861, this tradition continues, drawing crowds to witness the spectacle.

 Edinburgh castle Inside

-Constructed to fortify the castle, the Half Moon Battery protected against enemy attacks, built upon the ruins of David's Tower and housing the Seven Sisters guns, a significant defensive measure.
+Constructed to fortify the castle, the Half Moon Battery was protected against enemy attacks, built upon the ruins of David's Tower, and housed the guns commonly referred to as the Seven Sisters, a significant defensive measure.

 Edinburgh castle Inside